• Log in

 Multi-variant Testing

-Subject line A/B
+Subject line + content A/B

-Full A/B/C content + timing
+Full multivariate content + timing

 Winner: Brevo for simplicity and transactional integration; Mailchimp for advanced optimization at scale.

-Brevo offers around 40 templates that are mobile-responsive and easy to customize with an intuitive email builder.
-I find it lightweight and straighforward, but design depth is limited compared to premium tools.
+Brevo offers around 40 templates that are mobile-responsive and easy to customize with an intuitive email campaign builder.

+I find it lightweight and straightforward, but design depth is limited compared to premium tools.
 Custom HTML is supported, which I appreciate as someone who occasionally needs that flexibility, and dynamic personalization fields are built in.
-However, compared to Mailchimp, Brevo has fewer prebuilt email marketing templates and lacks an AI-assisted design tool.

 I’ve seen creative professionals benefit from Creative Assistant, which auto-generates branded templates from uploaded assets.
 Combined with flexible layout blocks, reusable content sections, and integrated stock image libraries, Mailchimp is tailored for teams that want standout visuals.
+There’s one downside though—core features are heavily restricted on Free and Essentials plans.

 Feature